 13 Gloucester was designed by architect Willard Thomas Sears (of the firm of Cummings and Sears) and built for him in 1872-1873 by Charles J. Fox, mason, one of four contiguous houses (9-11-13-15 Gloucester) designed as two symmetrical pairs united by an uninterrupted mansard roof.
 At about the same time, he also designed 322 Marlborough on the adjoining lot to the east.
 The building permit for the five houses was issued to Cummings and Sears during the week ending May 3, 1872 (reported in the Boston Journal on May 4, 1872).

 Willard Sears and his wife, May (Motte) Sears, made 15 Gloucester their home.
-He sold 322 Marlborough to his brother-in-law and sister, Charles W. Seabury and Elizabeth Willard (Sears) Seabury, in July of 1872, before the house was completed, and kept 9-11-13 Gloucester to his first cousin, Joshua Montgomery Sears, who owned them as rental property.
-Joshua M. Sears is shown as the owner of all three houses on the 1883, 1888, and 1898 Bromley maps.
+He sold he lot at 322 Marlborough to his brother-in-law and sister, Charles W. Seabury and Elizabeth Willard (Sears) Seabury, in July of 1872, before the house was completed, and kept 9-11-13 Gloucester as rental property.

 By 1875, 13 Gloucester was the home of Edward Henshaw, a wholesale dealer in leather findings, and his wife, Frances (Simmons) Henshaw.
 They previously had lived at 1 Exeter.